 I didn’t use any other spices besides salt and pepper.
 It is how my mom used to cook and I loved her food.
 Simple.
 You could add Italian seasoning, Worcestershire sauce etc. But why?
 All ingredients will have an opportunity to marry each other over hours creating a delicious profile of flavours.

 A dollop of sour cream or Greek yogurt.
 A rye toast.
 Some fresh parsley.
 And you are good to go!
-This slow cooker stuffed pepper casserole is heavenly.
+This slow cooker stuffed pepper casserole is heavenly, just like my mom’s slow cooker porcupine meatballs.

 - 2 lbs ground turkey (chicken or beef)